xiaojunzhao/Capstone-Project/README.md

 # Capstone-Project

 This Project creates a web application that can help house buyers to search and evaluate the housing value in NYC!
 The web application is very user friendly and concise.
 Hope you'll enjoy it.
+Project Video url:https://www.youtube.com/watch?v=76ix6KY6TJM

 Note: